ros2/ci/tools/README.md

-# Coverage calculator for ROS 2 packages in ROS2 buildfarm
+# Coverage calculator for ROS 2 packages in ROS 2 buildfarm

 Script to get results from a `ci.ros2.org` coverage build through json and calculate the coverage rate from all the listed entries corresponding to